133794m3r/Find-a-Safe-Space/README.md

 For more information about this project in more detail on devpost check it out below https://devpost.com/software/find-a-safe-space-3zv8ry

+set it live at https://findsafearea.online/

 Contributors: Richard Ho, Macarthur Inbody, and Mohamed Omane

+If you want to host it yourself use the backend folder, and then the server_config files folder.
+And also use the database to get up and going just like it was for us.